gharials/dev-path/docs/building-softwares/react-js.md

 !!! info "Prerequisite"
     Have a look at the [How Web Pages Work](../internet-web/web-pages.md) article as a prerequisite to this article.

-As we have [seen earlier](../internet-web/web-pages.md), a web page consists of its view and its logic.
-The view displays the data to the user, while the logic handles user interactions and updates the view accordingly.
-HTML and CSS takes care of the view, while JavaScript handles the logic.

-In traditional web development, for each web page, developers create a large single HTML file with embedded JavaScript to generate dynamic content.
-In this approach, it becomes harder to add new features and fixing bugs as the application becomes larger.
+In traditional web development, for each web page, developers create a single large HTML file and links CSS and JavaScript to it.
+In this approach, it becomes harder to add new features and to fix bugs as the application becomes larger.

 React framework promotes a _modular development_ approach, meaning developing a web page in small components instead of a large single HTML file.
 Each component contains a part of the web page.
 React merges the components into a single HTML file before sending it to the user.

-JavaScript functions generating parts of the HTML document instead of programmers writing the HTML themselves.

-## Fundamental React concepts
+## React components

-* Components.

-## Components

-Contains the view and its logic in the same place.

-### JSX

-React uses JSX, a syntax extension that allows writing HTML-like code within JavaScript.
-JSX makes it easier to visualize the UI structure and is transformed into JavaScript function calls.

-JavaScript expression can be embedded in JSX using curly braces `{}`.
+Component is the most important React concept.
+A component is a JavaScript function that creates a part of a web page whenever it is called.
+Here follows how a basic React component function looks like:

 ```javascript
 import React from 'react';